 In the global initiative to increase workers’ rights and protect the environment, many individuals have rejected the pleas of experts and given into their deep-seated prejudices.
 Rejecting progressive reforms on the grounds that they ought to be limited to non-immigrants or those already dwelling within developed countries, rising movements continue to alienate the most vulnerable subset of the global population.
 This weaponized nativism mixed with a sudden concern for the environment — or eco-fascism — has inevitably resulted in violence.
 Such is evidenced by the brutal Christchurch massacre, where New Zealand’s Muslim immigrants were scapegoated for an issue spearheaded by the industrialized world.

-The insatiability of our current institutions disregards people on the fringes of society — those struggling for a means of political participation, those without the leisure for social organization and those lacking the resources to demand justice.
+The insatiability of our current institutions disregards many individuals in our society — it underestimates the unmet needs of those struggling for a means of political participation, those without the leisure for social organization and those lacking the resources to demand justice.
 It erases their identity to the aggressive other.
 And who do we have to blame but ourselves?
 The Gilded Age, upheld by our silent consent, is an age that we have given birth to.
 It is an age marked by increased isolation and diminished ethical identity, where moral questions are no longer tried in an individual’s mind but forsaken to the complacency of time.
 It is a culture of polarization and filter bubbles, one in which people feel lonely in their pursuits to purpose, where they do not feel a universality to human suffering because it does not seem to exist.
 It is a grim culture, a culture in which we are more connected than ever before but couldn’t be farther apart — a culture that shrouds its economic, environmental and emotional deficiencies with the intoxicating illusion of growth.
 We can no longer rely on growth to ensure wellbeing.
 We did once — to this disastrous effect.

-Maybe history will forever repeat itself because human beings are condemned to similar characteristics across generations: characteristics of apathy ruled by a vicious egomania — or maybe there comes a time when we create a fork in our own paths, when we keep our past transgressions confined to our historical consciousness.
+Maybe history will forever repeat itself because human beings are condemned to apathy across generations — or maybe there comes a time when we create a fork in our own paths, when we keep our past transgressions confined to our historical consciousness.
 After all, the current state of affairs need not be permanent blots on the human experience.
 Measures such as the Genuine Progress Indicator lend quantifiable tools to improve upon signals of wellbeing like economic health, environmental conservation and social investment.
 While it is not ideal, it is certainly a step in the right direction.
 Taking into account social, economic and environmental indicators, the GPI’s symbiotic variables present a far more thorough mechanism for analyzing the health of our society than the current dominating indicator: GDP.
 Although it will require infrastructural overhauls within our government agencies, calling for our representatives to establish institutions devoted to tracking our individual and collective wellbeing is necessary for genuine growth.